 • Volume 3 (Dots, pictured) is packed with way too many gorgeous things to enumerate, beyond the 12 knitting patterns and 2 crochet patterns.
 My favorites are the indigo-dyed projects, the quilted mat, the drawstring bag, the embroidered pincushion, the dotted socks and the crocheted scarf.
 And it couldn’t be more beautiful from the front cover to the last page.

-• Issue 2 (Fauna) includes a whopping 16 knitting patterns — sweaters, shawls, mitts, hats, toys ... — and one crochet pattern, as well as several embroidery projects, an adorable stuffed squirrel sewing project, a drop spindle tutorial, recipes, essays and more.
+• Volume 2 (Fauna) includes a whopping 16 knitting patterns — sweaters, shawls, mitts, hats, toys ... — and one crochet pattern, as well as several embroidery projects, an adorable stuffed squirrel sewing project, a drop spindle tutorial, recipes, essays and more.

-• Issue 1 (Flora) includes 10 knitting patterns (4 sweaters, 5 accessories and a toy) along with a sewn pouch, dollmaking, a beautiful embroidered bandana, patchwork coasters, felted vegetables, floral crowns and too much more to list!
+• Volume 1 (Flora) includes 10 knitting patterns (4 sweaters, 5 accessories and a toy) along with a sewn pouch, dollmaking, a beautiful embroidered bandana, patchwork coasters, felted vegetables, floral crowns and too much more to list!

 - 160 uncoated pages